alexandertodorovic/alexandertodorovic.github.io/index.markdown

 With a background in the insurance and reinsurance industry, I have gained hands-on experience in areas such as data warehousing, machine learning, Python, AI-assisted programming, and SQL.
 Over the years, I have contributed to international projects across Europe, the Middle East, Asia, and the Americas, balancing strategy with hands-on implementation.

 As a long-time member of the ACM and IEEE, I remain committed to continuous learning and expanding my technical knowledge.
 I enjoy coding and contributing to open-source projects, and I always look for opportunities to explore new programming technologies.
 Outside of work, I have been practicing karate since 1998 and continue to work on personal software projects whenever time allows.

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/alexander-todorovic-hitosuji/?locale=en_US).